Mayor Allan Wai-Ket Fung 馮偉傑 is known for his bold reforms that have made Cranston one of the Top 50 Cities to Live in America!

-Born February 25, 1970 in Providence, Allan W. Fung graduated from Classical High School and was the first in his family to go to college.
-Mayor Fung graduated with honors from Rhode Island College and Suffolk University Law School.
+After graduating from St. Matthew’s School, Allan was admitted to the prestigious Classical High School where he became good friends with another future Mayor, Angel Taveras.
+Allan was the first in his family to go to college and graduated with honors from Rhode Island College and Suffolk University Law School.

-In 2008, Fung was the first Asian-American Mayor elected in the state’s history and is currently serving his third term.
-He was also the Republican nominee for Governor in 2014.
+Fung was the first Asian-American Mayor elected in the state’s history and is currently serving his third term.